 “I’ll sit in the bar,” I said.
 She pointed to the bar area and told me to make myself at home.
 I was tempted to take off my shoes and put my feet on the table, but I decided not to take her offer literally.

 The bar was filled with people.
 Three large screen TVs showing the Carolina vs Philadelphia game were strategically placed throughout the bar area.
 I sat down just in time to see Cam Newton scrambled for a ten-yard touchdown run.

 I was immediately greeted by a friendly server.
-She had curly, blonde hair and a smile that brightened the dimly-lit bar.
+She had curly, blonde hair, and a smile that brightened the dimly-lit bar.

 “Hey, sweetie,” she said.
-“My names is Kay Michelle.
+“My name is Kay Michelle.
 What can I get you to drink?”
 One perk about living in the South is that you get called “Sweetie” or “Honey” a lot.
 Also, many people introduce themselves with their first and last names (I’m Frederick James, BTW).

 “I’ll have one of the Dollaritas,” I replied.